 In the last three sessions we have learnt about the concept of e-waste, harmful effects and also polices and rules governing the sector in India to address and manage the e-waste problem in the country.
-In this session, we will understand the methods of dismantling and recycling.
+In this session, we will discuss dismantling and recycling methods.